 - Event Attendance Tracking with WordPress and Event Espresso

 6 Benefits of Event Attendance Tracking for Any Type of Event

-Event attendance tracking is great to improve almost any current event and the next event that you plan.
-With event attendance tracking you’ll be able to measure: the ROI (return on investment) for all of your events, the effectiveness of marketing and communication strategies, document and report attendance requirements, control access and secure your event or follow social distancing protocols, follow up with attendees to be sure they have a great experience and prepare and invite attendees for the next event.
+Event attendance tracking is great to improve almost any current event and any upcoming event.
+Tracking your event attendance will allow you to measure: the ROI (return on investment) for all of your events, the effectiveness of marketing and communication strategies, document and report attendance requirements, control access and secure your event or follow social distancing protocols, follow up with attendees to be sure they have a great experience and prepare and invite attendees for the next event.
 More on each of those items below.

 Events are inherently social activities.
 However, if the number of people that can participate in your event is limited by some factor (capacity e.g. fire limits, scarce experiences e.g. VIPs, resources, or safety e.g. social distancing) then the type of tickets you offer and the number of tickets you sell will need to be limited.

 Reporting access, security, and safety compliance can also be required by the venue or government agencies.
 Keeping event attendance records can help you to file compliance reports.

 Additionally, the big reason you offer multiple types of tickets and control access to an event is to give your audience the right to a certain experience.
 You have to follow through with your promise to validate tickets and attendance to maintain credibility with your audience.

 With event attendance tracking you’re able to validate that an attendee has the right privileges and access to participate in these unique experiences.
 Controlling who has access can further support your efforts to keep your event secure for the right people and safe for other event delegates.